Notes on the Geography of The West Bank: Mar Saba

 The main door, neat and incredibly solid, with iron plating and bolting.

-A door at the base of the monastery, one opening to a path to Wadi Nar and, in a cave at the bottom of the canyon, the trickle that is the monastery spring.
+A companion door at the base of the monastery and opening to Wadi Nar and, in a small cave, the trickle of freshwater that is the monastery spring.

-From within the monastery: the trees are irrigated with rainwater captured in cisterns.
+Inside the monastery, trees are irrigated with rainwater captured in cisterns.

 The view from the main entrance and looking over the staircase leading to the church.